keboola/developers-docs/extend/common-interface/development-branches.md

 ## Running a component in a branch

 A component that uses the [Common Interface](/extend/common-interface/) can be run in a branch without any changes to the code.
-Notable exceptions are components that modify external resources (for example database writers) and components that use injected Storage token to interact with Storage API.
+Notable exceptions are components that modify external resources (for example database writers) and components that use [forwarded Storage token](/extend/common-interface/environment/#environment-variables) to interact with Storage API.

 ### How do you tell component is executed in branch context?